codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 1. Using the [Create company](/codat-api#/operations/create-company) endpoint, create a company, and retain its `companyID`.
 The component needs the `companyId` parameter to open Link for a specified company.
 You can also create a company in the Codat Portal.

    :::note Company creation timeline
-   We recommend you create a company at the same time as your SMB customer signs up within your app.
+   We recommend you create a company when your SMB customer signs up within your app.
    :::

 1. Download the <a href="https://dev.azure.com/codat/ea17b8fb-0083-4bb3-bcac-8a817722f00a/_apis/wit/attachments/d4cde71f-a328-44b7-a573-ed5ad9adc6bb?fileName=types.d.ts&download=true" target="_blank"> `types.d.ts`</a> file, then copy and paste its contents into a new or existing `.d.ts` file.
 1. Copy and paste the <a href="https://dev.azure.com/codat/ea17b8fb-0083-4bb3-bcac-8a817722f00a/_apis/wit/attachments/11520cd5-799f-4fc2-9497-48d5b509a471?fileName=CodatLink.tsx&download=true" target="_blank">`CodatLink.tsx`</a> file to an appropriate location in your React or TypeScript app.
 Initialize this component where required.
-1. If you have a `browserslist` entry in your `package.json` file, make sure your production `browserslist` contains the following entries:
+1. If a `browserslist` entry exists in your `package.json` file, update it with the following entries for production:

    ```js
     "production": [